Azure/bicep-types-az/generated/machinelearning/microsoft.machinelearning/2017-01-01/types.md

 ## RealtimeConfiguration
 ### Properties
-* **maxConcurrentCalls**: int: Specifies the maximum concurrent calls that can be made to the web service.
+* **maxConcurrentCalls**: int {minValue: 4, maxValue: 200}: Specifies the maximum concurrent calls that can be made to the web service.
 Minimum value: 4, Maximum value: 200.

 ## ResourceTags
 ### Properties